prashantig25/Perceptual_unc_aug_task_pupil/README.md

 To reproduce our behavioural results, these are the required steps:
 1. To preprocess and clean up the behavioral data, run preprocess_descriptive.m
 2. To get descriptive data about participants' choices and learning, run descriptive_behv.m
-3. Next to reproduce all our model-based analyses of participants' learning behavior, run LR_analysis_pupil.
+3. Next to reproduce all our model-based analyses of participants' learning behavior, run LR_analysis_pupil.m.

 To reproduce our pupillometry results, please follow these steps.